sachin-sadhu/obsidian_vault/Year 3 CS/Complexity.md

 If problem A can be reduced to problem B, and problem A is undecidable, then so is problem B. This makes sense as if B was decidable, we could use that decider to decide problem A, and therefore problem A would also be decidable.

-assume we have a decider (R) for halting problem. use R to construct a decider (S) for acceptance problem. given a machine M and a word W, S needs to decide whether M will accept/reject W. if R says that M does not halt on W, then S can reject W. However, if R says that M does halt on W, then we can check if M accepts W simply by simulating it. therefore S is able to decide the acceptance problem by assuming R

-assume we have a decider R that decides emptiness problem. use R to construct a turing machine S that decides acceptance problem. so given a turing machine M, we need to decide if M accepts/rejects W. first modify M such that M will reject all strings except W, but on W, M will work as normal. only string that M will aceept is now w, so its langugage is non-empty if and only if M accepts w. since we have a decider for emptiness problem R, if R accepts M, it means that L(M) is empty and therefore M does not accept W. however, if R does not accept M, then we know that L(M) is not empty and therefore M accepts W. therefore we have created a machine S that decides the acceptance problem

 Basic idea is to:
 * Assume some problem is decidable
 * Use the fact that the problem is decidable to make a known undecidable problem decidable
 * Use the contradiction to show our assumption that the problem is decidable is false
+### Emptiness Problem
+Trying to decide if the language recognised by a TM is empty
+- Assume $E_{TM}$ is decidable, and R be a decider for it
+- Create a TM S that takes <M,w> and attempt to decide if the TM M accepts the word w (acceptance problem)
+- Let $M_w$ be a machine that behaves like M on w, and rejects all other words
+- Use $M_w$ on R to determine if L($M_w$) is empty
+	- If it's empty, means that M did not accept w
+	- If it isn't empty, means that M did accept w

+ Hence, we have created a decider for the acceptance problem which we know is undecidable.
+Therefore, our assumption that $E_{TM}$ is false.
+### Equivalence Problem
+Trying to decide if the 2 languages recognised by 2 Turing Machines are the same.
+- Assume $EQ_{TM}$ is decidable, and let R be a decider for it
+- Given a TM M, and an equivalent machine $M_i$  that rejects all words
+- Pass M and $M_i$  to R
+	- Which returns true if M and $M_i$ are equivalent, indicating that L(M) is empty
+	- Returns false if M and $M_i$ are not equivalent, indicating that L(M) is not empty

+Hence, we have created a decider for the emptiness problem, which we have just shown to be undecidable.
+Therefore, the equivalence problem cannot be decidable.
 # Rice's theorem
 #### Property
 A property of a Turing-recognisable language is any statement about that language that is either true or false.